SYD - HKG

 The average price of all round-trip flights from Sydney to Hong Kong clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Hong Kong on a Monday and more expensive on a Saturday.
-On your return trip to Sydney, you should consider flying back on a Friday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Hong Kong on a Monday and more expensive on a Thursday.
+On your return trip to Sydney, you should consider flying back on a Thursday, and avoid Mondays for better deals.

 What is the cheapest month to fly from Sydney to Hong Kong?